 Did you know…?

-The elephant shrew has an ability to jump decent distances, due to their long hind legs.
+The elephant shrew has the ability to jump up to 3 feet in the air, due to their long hind legs.